Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Exponential lower bound in the non cutoff case: proof of Theorem

-The proof of Proposition $\ref{prop:centredballNCO}$ is divided into three different inductions dealt in the same way as in the proof of Proposition $\ref{prop:centredball}$.
-One to create localised initial lower bounds (Lemma $\ref{lem:positivity1}$), another one to deal with non-grazing trajectories (Proposition $\ref{prop:spreadfar}$) and the final one for grazing trajectories (Proposition $\ref{prop:spreadgrazing}$).
-Therefore, we will just point out below the only changes we need to make to make those inductions work in the non-cutoff case.
+The proof of Proposition $\ref{prop:centredballNCO}$ is divided into three different inductions that are dealt with in the same way as in the proof of Proposition $\ref{prop:centredball}$.
+Each induction represents a step in the proof: one to create localised initial lower bounds (Lemma $\ref{lem:positivity1}$), another one to deal with non-grazing trajectories (Proposition $\ref{prop:spreadfar}$) and the final one for grazing trajectories (Proposition $\ref{prop:spreadgrazing}$).
+Therefore, we will just point out below the only changes we need to make those inductions work in the non-cutoff case.